DavisPL-Teaching/289c/README.md

 ## AI Policy

-I encourage the use of AI to collaborate and help you understand readings.
+I encourage the use of AI to assist with your work (for example, to help you understand the readings).
-However, you should be prepared to discuss the material in class, including any comments you write.
+You should be prepared to discuss the material in class, including any comments you write.
-Using AI assistants too heavily can prevent you from thinking critically about research on your own.

 ## Contact and office hours